 Verdi's Nabucco, based on the life of Nebuchadnezzar, the King of Babylon, was the inspiration for this original image.
 The artwork incorporates a winged Babylonian lion and broken Jewish ceremonial objects from various eras symbolizing the plight of the Jewish people throughout history.

 Mark Podwal's richly designed textiles for Prague's Altneuschul, the oldest and continually active synagogue in Europe, include a Torah ark cover, three Torah mantles and covers for the Torah reading and cantor’s desks.
 Built in 1270, the Altneuschul, or "Old-New Synagogue," is celebrated for its architectural beauty and legendary provenance–myth has it its stones were brought by angels.
 In collaboration with renowned New York textile embroiderers Penn & Fletcher, Podwal used modern technology to create vignettes of the centuries-old Prague Jewish Community.

-The Paroketh The Paroketh, the curtain in front of the Aron Kodesh, is adorned with a painting of a Tree of Life with the Torah scrolls as the trunk.
-The Kabbalistic tree diagram portraying the ten sefirot or attributes of G-d appears among the leaves of the larger tree.
+The Paroketh, the curtain in front of the Torah ark, is adorned with a painting of a Tree of Life with the Torah scrolls as the trunk.
+The Kabbalistic tree diagram portraying the ten sefirot or attributes of G-d appears among the leaves.

 The images on the seven Torah mantles each represent a Jewish festival or Day of Remembrance.
 The mantle design for a Torah saved from the Holocaust is an upside down menorah formed by railroad tracks alongside a yellow Star of David.